AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 2. **Upload Source Image:** Use Firefly's [Upload API](../api/upload_image/) to upload your original image.
 3. **Generate Image Variations:** Use Firefly's [Expand Image API](../api/generative_expand/V3/) to create resized variations of the image for each dimension.

-Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump straight to the full source code](#full-example).
+Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [jump immediately to the full source code](#full-example).

 ## Prerequisites